HP - Occupational Therapy Graduate Program

 OT 671 Cr.1

-This course provides hands on applied learning experiences allowing students the opportunity to practice assessment tools and treatment intervention methods typically used with persons with orthopedic problems.
-Prerequisite: OT 530, OT 531, OT 550; concurrent enrollment in OT 670; admission to graduate Occupational Therapy Program.
+This course provides hands-on applied learning experiences allowing students the opportunity to practice assessment tools and treatment intervention methods typically used with clients with upper extremity orthopedic problems.
+Lab 2.
+Prerequisite: concurrent enrollment in OT 670; admission to Occupational Therapy Program.
 Offered Spring.

 OT 700 Cr.1